 There are so many different options when it comes to kitchen islands.
 We used a vintage dresser as our island choice.
 By attaching a butcher block top, (we found at a Dunkin Doughnuts that was going out of business) we added even more cottage charm to our kitchen.
 It not only takes up very little room in our small kitchen, but it was a more inexpensive option for us.

-Wood flooring gives a warmth and texture to a cottage-style kitchen.
-Add cottage style rugs.
+Wood flooring gives warmth and texture to a cottage-style kitchen.
+Add cottage-style rugs.

 6. Adding Character